Hidradenitis suppurativa (HS)

-The condition tends to start with a firm pea-sized lump that develops in one place.
-This will either disappear or rupture and leak pus after a few hours or days.
+The condition tends to start with blackheads, spots filled with pus and firm pea-sized lumps that develop in one place.
+The lumps will either disappear or rupture and leak pus after a few hours or days.

 New lumps will then often develop in an area nearby.
 If these are not controlled with medicine, larger lumps may develop and spread.
 Narrow channels called sinus tracts also form under the skin that break out on the surface and leak pus.